atalbanese/NEON_Hyperspectral/README.md

 python annotation.py RMNP C:\Users\tonyt\Documents\Research\final_data EPSG:32613 scholl -a
 ```

+EPSG codes are not automatically generated and must be provided manually by the user.
+NEON sites are all UTM codes.

 ### Data can also be manually annotated using a GUI with the -m flag
 python annotation.py RMNP C:\Users\tonyt\Documents\Research\final_data EPSG:32613 filtering -m